-The RUD-matic[®] DISC is the only tire chain system approved for use on the Chrysler Crossfire.
+The RUD-matic[®] DISC is the only tire chain system approved for use on your vehicle.

 Chains should only be used on the rear wheels and only with the recommended winter mud and snow (M+S) tires and wheels.
 Follow the manufacturer's mounting instructions.